What Happens To Bad People; Why Do We Meet Them: A Chinese Metaphysics Perspective

 Justice exists.
 Karma will take care of the rest.

 P.S.
-Read this in a light-hearted tone: Don’t expect me to become a soft-spoken, gentle, saint-like person though suddenly.
-I still bloody detest imbecilic, self-absorbed Category 4 people who will never get it or refuse to get over their childhood issues.
+Read this light-heartedly: Don’t expect me to suddenly become a soft-spoken, gentle, saint-like person.
+I still bloody detest imbecilic, self-absorbed Category 4 people who will never get it or refuse to overcome their childhood issues.
 They need to know that finding their place in the world is much better than thinking the world revolves around them.
-I’ll deal with these people better, but it doesn’t mean I have to like them. *Peace sign*
+I’ll deal with these people better, but it doesn’t mean I must like them. *Peace sign*

 – Sean